irahardianto/service-pattern-go/README.md

 **servicecontainer.go**

 servicecontainer.go is where the magic begins, this is the place where we injected all implementations of interfaces.
+Lets cover throughly in the dependency injection section.

 ----------